mahrtayyab/tweety/README.md

 * pages : int (default is 1,starts from 2) -> Get the mentioned number of pages of tweets
 * include_extras : boolean (default is False) -> Get different extras on the page like Topics etc
 * simplify : boolean (default is True) -> get simplifies tweets instead of Twitter's cultured results
+* replies : boolean (default is False) - > should get replies from tweets too
 #### Output:
 * Type -> TweetDict
 * Structure